-The number of shares remaining available for future awards under the Plan, after giving effect to all outstanding grants and prior exercises, is 459,381 as of the date of this proxy statement.
-The Amendment would increase the number of shares issuable under the Plan by 5,000,000, to a total maximum of 14,094,180 shares, of which 5,459,381 would be available for future grants.
-To the extent that outstanding grants under the 1997 Plan expire unexercised, any or all of the 1,514,600 shares issuable upon exercise of options that are now outstanding under the 1997 Plan would be added to the total number of shares authorized for issuance under the 1997 Plan.
+The number of shares remaining available for future awards under the Plan, after giving effect to all outstanding grants and prior exercises, is 2,108,381 as of April 22, 2015.
+The Amendment would increase the number of shares issuable under the Plan by 5,000,000, to a total maximum of 19,094,180 shares, of which 7,108,381 would be available for future grants.
+To the extent that outstanding grants under the 1997 Plan expire unexercised, any or all of the 383,661 shares issuable upon exercise of options that are now outstanding under the 1997 Plan would be added to the total number of shares authorized for issuance under the Plan, and removed from the shares authorized for issuance under the 1997 Plan.
 Because any such adjustment is share-for-share, the total number of shares issuable under the Plan and the Prior Plans would be unaffected by such adjustments.